vkoskiv/c-ray/README.md

 ## Synopsis

 C-Ray is a simple raytracer built for studying computer graphics.
 The implementation is by no means the best, the most efficient nor fully standard, but it's simple, and so is the syntax (hopefully!)
-I slowly began building it from bits I could find online two years ago, when I barely knew enough about the actual theory behind all this.
-I've learned a lot since then!

 It currently supports:
 - reflections